MilyaMakarenko/MilyaMakarenko/README.md

 ## About me

-I am currently looking for a job as Data Analyst.
+I am currently looking for a job as Data Engineer.

 Now I teach mathematics and study data analysis in karpov.courses